Autoregressive Semantic Visual Reconstruction Helps VLMs Understand Better: Experiments

 \subsection{Experimental Setup}

-\paragraph{Implementation Details.}We implement our experiments baseline on the LLaVA-1.5~\citep{liu2023improved} settings only with textual supervision detaily discussed in sec~\ref{Preliminaries}.
-We utilize Vicuna-1.5-7B \citep{zheng2023judgingllmasajudgemtbenchchatbot} as the LLM backbone and initialize visual encoder with the pretrained weights from SigLIP-SO400M-patch14-384 \citep{alabdulmohsin2023so400m} to support continuous visual features for LMM.
-For visual tokenizer, we employ both visual appearance tokenizer and visual semantic tokenizer proposed in DualToken~\citep{song2025dualtokenunifyingvisualunderstanding} to construct visual supervision targets, which convert input images into $27 \times 27 \times 8$ visual semantic or appearance token sequences, with a residual depth of $D = 8$.
+\paragraph{Implementation Details.} We implement our experiments baseline on the LLaVA-1.5~\citep{liu2023improved} with only textual supervision as discussed in sec~\ref{Preliminaries}.
+We utilize vicuna-v1.5-7B \citep{zheng2023judgingllmasajudgemtbenchchatbot} as the LLM backbone and initialize visual encoder with the pretrained weights from SigLIP-SO400M-patch14-384 \citep{alabdulmohsin2023so400m} to support continuous visual features for LVLMs.
+For visual tokenizer, we employ both visual appearance tokenizer and visual semantic tokenizer(VQ-SigLIP)proposed in DualToken~\citep{song2025dualtoken} to construct visual supervision targets, which convert input images into $27 \times 27 \times 8$ visual semantic or appearance token sequences, with a residual depth of $D = 8$.
 The visual head also derived from DualToken, is integrated and aligned with the chosen visual tokenizer to ensure architectural compatibility.
-Additional training details and architecture of visual head are provided in Appendix.
-The training data is LLaVA-558K~\citep{liu2023llava} and LLaVA-1.5-665K~\citep{liu2023llava} for the pre-training stage and the instruction tuning stage, respectively.
+Training is conducted on LLaVA-558K~\citep{liu2023llava} for pretraining and LLaVA-1.5-665K~\citep{liu2023llava} for instruction tuning.